royaltm/Amiga-midiIn/README.md

     You should have received a copy of the GNU General Public License along with midiIn.
 If not, see <https://www.gnu.org/licenses/>.

-The above copyright notice applies to all of the files in this [repository](https://github.com/royaltm/Amiga-midiIn).
+The above copyright notice applies to all of the files in this [repository](https://github.com/royaltm/Amiga-midiIn) except the files in the [Modules](Modules/) directory.

 Versions